 Fairtex FGV18 Super Sparring MMA Gloves

-Fairtex are masters at building great boxing and Thai gloves.
-They used their craftsmanship to produce the ultimate sparring MMA glove in the FGV18 model.
-They have extra padding on the knuckles, thumb, and wrist to shield the hand when blocking.
+Fairtex are masters at building great boxing and Thai gloves, but they also use their craftsmanship to produce the ultimate MMA sparring glove - the FGV18.

 Pros